ypridor/Getting-and-Cleaning-Data-Course-Project/README.md

 - README.md (this file)
 - CodeBook.md - containing information about the variables and the transformations                 performed on the original data
 - run_analysis.R - containing the full script for performing the analysis

-- new_activity_df.csv - the data table that is a merge between the teat data and                           the trial data, with clear activity labels, only mean and                          std variables and "clean" variable names.
-- mean_grouped_data.csv - the data table of the grouped data (by activity and                                subject), with mean values for all of the variables
+- mean_grouped_data.txt - the data table of the grouped data (by activity and                                subject), with mean values for all of the variables

 Info regarding original data set:
 =================================